 EPM's Process Safety Management (PSM) staff can assist in determining if your facility is subject to these regulations and with the development and implementation of all the mandated programs including the compliance audit requirement.

 Since 1980, EPM has provided expert engineering and consulting services to protect facilities from catastrophic losses.
 EPM is well-known as a worldwide leader in the nuclear industry, but our extensive experience in hazard analysis, probabilistic risk assessment (PRA), fire protection, and software solutions are also routinely applied to other industrial applications.

 EPM uses its unique expertise to build long-term process safety management, risk management, and regulatory compliance strategies.
 EPM can also help streamline and standardize your programs for greater efficiency and effectiveness.

 The overall outcomes can include:

-Safety is always the top priority and we realize that quality and customer service are of utmost importance.
+Safety is always the top priority and quality and customer service are of utmost importance.
 We perform our work with a high degree of quality, with special attention to reducing your risks, resulting in deliverables that are beyond customers’ expectations.

 · Employee Participation Guidance